huiscliu/SimplestNeuralNetwork/README.md

 A C version is also provided.

+## Three Layer Neural Network
-2) A three layer Neural Network in Python and C.
+A three layer Neural Network in Python and C.